temporalio/samples-go/remote-codec/README.md

 ### Steps to run this sample:

+This sample shows how to decode payloads that have been compressed by a custom data converter for display in tctl and Temporal web.

 1) You need a Temporal service running.
 See details in README.md
 2) Run the following command to start the worker
 ```